 Fourth & Church

-A wine shop, deli and tapas bar all rolled into one, Fourth & Church serves seasonal small plates full of punchy flavours and excellent value tipples from Brighton wine hero Henry Butler.
+A wine shop, deli and tapas bar all rolled into one, Fourth & Church serves seasonal small plates full of punchy flavours and excellent value wines from around the world.

 64 Degrees’ sister restaurant is a modern seafront brasserie with wonderful views of the West Pier.
 Expect classic European food with a twist, plus great wines by the glass.

 This friendly French restaurant in the Lanes does a fine line in classic bistro dishes and regional wines at bargain prices.
 Don’t miss the excellent cheese selection either.

 The flagship of Ben McKellar’s Gingerman group, this intimate restaurant has been in the city’s premier dining league for 20 years.
 A proper, grown-up fine dining experience.